mjggibson4/Practical2/Finalised/readme.md

 ## Description

-This python based project is a simple agents based model of the fallout of a bacterial bomb.
-This program In this scenario these two competing agents have been defined as that of sheep and wolves.
-These agents move randomly around a defined domain and are allowed to interact with one another.
-In particular, these sheep agents "graze" their spatial environment while the wolves consume these sheep if close enough.
-Both of these agents reproduce dependent on the resources on which they have consumed.
-This model provides a visual representation of these spatial dynamics and behaviours.
+This python-based project has been designed to model of the fallout of a bacterial bomb.
+In this scenario, a bacterial based bomb has been placed at the top of a building and this program has been designed to model the movement of these particles within the wind and record their find resting locations.
+This wind is determined by probabilities which are to be defined by the user.
+The final output of this model is a heatmap of the resting locations of the bacteria and an associated csv file.

-The exact logic and "rules" of this population model can be found in more detail [here](https://github.com/mjggibson4/Practical1/blob/master/Scope.md ""):
+An in depth insight into how this program was developed is available [here](https://github.com/mjggibson4/Practical1/blob/master/Scope.md ""):

 ## Table of Contents